KaichiSama/VRCScannerTool/README.md

 Wallpaper : https://steamcommunity.com/sharedfiles/filedetails/?id=2981905773

-Thank you for using VRC Scanner Tool v1.0.8.2!
+Thank you for using VRC Scanner Tool!

 \- Kaichi-Sama